-A vaccine is created by taking a weakened or killed form of a disease causing micro-organism that causes your body to produce antibodies.
+A vaccine contains a weakened or killed form of a disease-causing micro-organism that causes your body to produce antibodies.
 This provides immunity without actually inducing the disease.
 Vaccines are a very controversial topic.
-This episode is an introduction to what vaccines are and gets into specifics on the Tdap vaccine during pregnancy.
-In addition to different types of vaccines, there are many ingredients that can be included in vaccines.
+This episode introduces what vaccines are and gets into specifics on the Tdap vaccine during pregnancy.
+In addition to different types of vaccines, they contain many ingredients.
 These ingredients serve a particular function like increasing your immune response or as a byproduct of the processing.
-Tdap is one of two vaccines recommended during pregnancy that provides immunity for tetanus, diphtheria, and pertussis (whooping cough).
-Get the benefits and risks of getting the Tdap vaccine during pregnancy so you can make an informed decision on whether it is right for you.
+Tdap provides immunity for tetanus, diphtheria, and pertussis (whooping cough) and is recommended during pregnancy.
+Get the evidence-based risks and benefits of getting the Tdap vaccine during pregnancy so you can make an informed decision on whether it is right for you.

 Article and Resources

-As you can imagine this involves a lot of research.
+- As you can imagine, this involves a lot of research.
 I also look at the particulars of the situation.
-With the Tdap vaccine I would evaluate the status of my current health, the likelihood of exposure which would include where I live or places I am planning to travel to, the time of year, etc. You get the point.
-There are a lot of questions and this involves lots of research.
+With the Tdap vaccine, I would evaluate my current health status and the likelihood of exposure, including where I live, places I plan to travel to, the time of year, etc.

 The Controversy of Vaccines

 Vaccines are a very controversial and complex topic.
-There are professionals who spend their lives dedicated to researching and studying vaccines and their safety.
-This article is intended as an overview of the Tdap vaccine to give you a good base on the information available.
-It is impossible to analyze every single study done, because this is not the vaccine podcast and there are a lot of other important topics I want to share with you.
-I have spent a significant number of hours and days and weeks on this topic and I hope that you find the information in this episode to be helpful as you are making choices about whether or not to get the Tdap vaccine during your pregnancy.
+Some professionals spend their lives dedicated to researching and studying vaccines and their safety.
+This article is an overview of the Tdap vaccine to give you a good base on available information.
+It is impossible to analyze every single study done because this is not the vaccine podcast, and there are many other essential topics I want to share with you.
+I have spent a significant number of hours, days, and weeks on this topic, and I hope that you find the information in this episode helpful as you are making choices about whether or not to get the Tdap vaccine during your pregnancy.

-Researching vaccines is especially challenging.
-It is easy to find yourself on a website that appears to be unbiased, only to discover there is an agenda and it is strongly pro or con vaccine.
-My agenda with this article is to help you sift through all of the data out there to educate yourself and make an informed decision that is right for you.
+Researching vaccines is incredibly challenging.
+It is easy to find yourself on a website that appears to be unbiased, only to discover an agenda, and it is firmly pro or con vaccine.
+This article aims to help you sift through all of the data out there to educate yourself and make an informed decision that is right for you.

 These are decisions that you should be making with your doctor or midwife.
-I cannot possibly cover every facet of this topic and if you have further questions or concerns I urge you to bring them up with your care provider.
-While I am not for or against the Tdap vaccine, I strongly believe that you should be able to make the choice as to whether or not you receive any vaccine, or medical intervention.
-I know if you are reading this article you are making an informed decision, and not one based on fear.
+I cannot possibly cover every facet of this topic, and if you have further questions or concerns, I urge you to bring them up with your care provider.
+I am not for or against the Tdap vaccine.
+I firmly believe that you should be able to choose whether or not you receive any vaccine or medical intervention.
+If you listen to this podcast, you can make an informed decision and not one based on fear.

 What is a Vaccine?

 Vaccines were first created in the 1790s with the smallpox vaccine.
-They are not a new invention, although we have seen their growth increase as new vaccines are being created.
-In order to understand how vaccines work and some of the language used when discussing the risks and benefits we need to lay some foundation down.
+Although we have seen their growth increase as companies develop new vaccines, the science is not new.
+We need to lay some groundwork to understand how vaccines work and some of the language used when discussing the risks and benefits.

-A vaccine is created by taking a weakened or killed form of a disease causing micro-organism and using either microbes from the organism, its toxins, or one of its surface proteins.
-This is given as an injection that causes your body to produce antibodies against that organism and provide immunity without actually inducing the disease.
-What this basically means is that when a vaccine is introduced into your body, your body creates antibodies to fight it off.
-The amount of the micro-organism in the vaccines shouldn’t be enough to give you the disease.
-If your body is ever exposed to the micro-organism again in the future, your body recognizes it and is able to fight it off.
-In some cases, your body develops immunity for your lifetime after a vaccine.
-In other cases, immunity is only for a limited time, in which case you may need a booster shot.
+Historically, a vaccine is created by taking a weakened or killed form of a disease-causing micro-organism and using microbes from the organism, its toxins, or one of its surface proteins.
+A medical professional gives a vaccine as an injection that causes your body to produce antibodies against that organism.
+This provides immunity without actually inducing the disease.
+This basically means that when you introduce a vaccine into your body, your body creates antibodies to fight it off.
+The number of micro-organisms in the vaccines shouldn’t be enough to give you the disease.
+If your body is ever exposed to the micro-organism again in the future, your body recognizes it and can fight it off.
+In some cases, your body develops immunity for your life after a vaccine.
+In other instances, immunity is only for a limited time, in which case you may need a booster shot.

 Different Types of Vaccines

 There are several types of vaccines.
 An inactivated vaccine uses micro-organisms that are no longer alive.
-In these vaccines they are killed with heat, radiation, chemicals, or antibiotics.
-Examples of inactivated vaccines are the flu and the pertussis (whooping cough) vaccine Boostrix.
+In these vaccines, they are killed with heat, radiation, chemicals, or antibiotics.
+Examples of inactivated vaccines are the flu and pertussis (whooping cough) vaccines Boostrix.
 Attenuated vaccines are live vaccines.
 These can be cultured to have some of the properties disabled.
-These shouldn’t actually cause the virus, or they are closely related to the virus enough to give you an immune response, but not enough to make you sick.
-Toxoid vaccines are made from toxic compounds that cause illness, like tetanus and diphtheria in the Tdap vaccine.
-Subunit vaccines are made from proteins of an organism.
+These shouldn’t cause the virus, or they are closely related to the virus enough to give you an immune response but not enough to make you sick.
+Toxoid vaccines are from toxic compounds that cause illness, like tetanus and diphtheria in the Tdap vaccine.
+Subunit vaccines are from the proteins of an organism.

 Ingredients in Vaccines

-Depending on the type of vaccine additional ingredients are added which can include adjuvants, stabilizers, and preservatives.
-An adjuvant enhances the immune response of the antigen.
-An example of this would be aluminum which is commonly added to vaccines.
-Stabilizers increase the storage life of vaccine so it can be safely stored from the time it is manufactured until it is administered.
+Additional ingredients are added depending on the vaccine type, including adjuvants, stabilizers, and preservatives.
+An adjuvant, like aluminum, enhances the immune response of the antigen.
+Stabilizers increase the storage life of vaccines.
 Preservatives allow the use of multidose vials, where one vial contains multiple doses for multiple people.
-New sterile needles are always used when drawing out a dose from a multidose vial and additional preservatives are needed to prevent the growth of bacteria or fungi.
+Doctors or nurses use new sterile needles when drawing out a dose from a multidose vial, and additional preservatives are needed to prevent the growth of bacteria or fungi.